FabianRuizF/pyradio-stream/README.md

 # pyradio-stream
-A python3 and Rabbitmq based radio, to stream your own songs
+A python3 and Rabbitmq based radio, to stream your own songs, easily deployable (hopefully).

 ## Why?